John Rees (journalist): Biography

 Rees traded information with police and informants, publishing some of it in Information Digest.
-Political Research Associates said Rees' network had better placed infiltrators among college activist campus groups than the FBI's agents.
+Political Research Associates said Rees's network had better placed infiltrators among college activist campus groups than the FBI's agents.
 Ross Gelbspan wrote that the FBI began to work with Rees around 1980.
 Rees forwarded information to the Director of Intelligence at FBI headquarters, especially when there was a credible risk to students.
 From there it would be forwarded to field offices.
 These activities were part of a network of private right-wing groups that the FBI used to gather intelligence on cults active on campus, government critics and activists opposed to the Reagan Administration's foreign policy in Central America.

 In 1976, an investigation by the New York State Assembly concluded that police had used reports published by Rees in Information Digest to assemble dossiers on many activists who had committed no crimes.

 In 1979, Rees worked with McDonald and John K. Singlaub to create the Western Goals Foundation, where Rees's title was editor.
 Rees set up the foundation's computer database to track suspected radicals, and wrote many of the foundation's published reports about domestic subversives, terrorism and communist threats.
 People in law enforcement sometimes leaked derogatory intelligence to Western Goals, which Rees then published in newsletters.
 These in turn were entered into the Congressional Record by McDonald, which shielded him from libel.
 Western Goals would then cite McDonald's statements in its own public reports.
 Rees left Western Goals in 1983 after McDonald's death.

 Rees founded the Maldon Institute, a nonprofit funded by the Scaife family.